ducs-office/ducs-office-automation-docs/source/docs/trade-offs.md

 * #### **What we implemented**
   We went ahead with the second approach for clarity between requests and their authorisation logic.
-  Keeping a common table would have been benficial if there were less differences and the table could be made generic for future requests.
+  Keeping a common table would have been benificial if there were less differences and the table could be made generic for future requests.
 Here it did not seem like so.
 Hence, we created seperate table for all three.